Difficult

 Steps:

 * A “ribbon” texture is semi-liquid.
-To find out if your mixture has got the right consistency, pickup a little bit with the end of your spatula.
-If it looks like a ribbon - in other words, it falls backdown slowly, making folds on the surface of your preparation - you have got the right texture.
+To check the consistency, lift a little mixture with the end of your spatula.
+If it falls back slowly in folds, resembling a ribbon, it has reached the correct texture.

 3. Grilled corn flour crisp